Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 With two main islands of Unguja and Pemba, this is a hidden gem beach destination in Africa.
 Offers a unique experience to anyone who dares to visit.

-The fascinating history of the slave trade, cloves m best beaches, and marine life are the few things you could experience while in Zanzibar.
+The fascinating history of the slave trade, cloves, the best beaches, and marine life are among the things you can experience in Zanzibar.

 Enjoy the underwater adventure and the best short excursion around these two islands of Unguja and Pemba.